We may get commissions for purchases made through links in this post.

 Being able to put a cat in it from either the top or front is what makes this carrier so convenient.
 Putting cats in the carrier from the top is much easier than having to stand a carrier on end to “deposit” them through the front opening.
 Top access was vital for Jamie’s frequent vet visits, as he was almost impossible to get out of the carrier from the front at the vets’ office.
 Front access means that the carrier can double as a familiar bed, something Mogli appreciates when he’s boarded. – jcat

 How about you?
 Have you tried any of these cat carriers?
-Let us know which carrier you’re using and why by leaving a comment below!
+Let us know which carrier you’re using and why.
+Please leave a comment below.